 EA Component Grant Type Expected Outcomes Expected Outputs Grant Amount (\$) Confirmed Co-financing (\$) 1.
-Coordination mechanism and awareness raising ТА Coordination mechanism in place with stakeholders aware of the risk of new POPs 1.1.Project coordination mechanism re- established and working groups formed and contracted (coverd under co-financing and PMC); 1.2.Stakeholders and public informed, consulted and aware of new POPs risks and policy implications 5,000 10,000 2.Inventories of new POPs and NIP review ТА Validation of inventories of new POPs (and updating of initial 12 POPs) by relevant stakeholders 2.1.Inventories of initial 12 POPs updated and validated by stakeholders; 2.2.Inventories of new POPs conducted and validated by stakeholders.
-95,170 96,000 3.
-National capacities ТА Identification of national capacities 3.1.National regulatory and 34,290 34,000
+Coordination mechanism and awareness raising ТА Coordination mechanism in place with stakeholders aware of the risk of new POPs 1.1.Project coordination mechanism re- established and working groups formed (coverd under co-financing and PMC); 1.2.Stakeholders and public informed, consulted and aware of new POPs risks and policy implications 4,000 47,000 2.Inventories of new POPs and NIP review ТА Validation of inventories of new POPs (and updating of initial 12 POPs) by relevant stakeholders 2.1.Inventories of initial 12 POPs updated and validated by stakeholders; 2.2.Inventories of new POPs conducted and validated by stakeholders.
+123,150 84,000 3.
+National capacities assessment and priority setting for management of new POPs ТА Identification of national capacities for new POPs management and priority setting of new POPs risk reduction options 3.1.National regulatory and policy framework and institutional capacities to manage new POPs assessed; 3.2.
+Prioritization of new POPs risk reduction options 48,550 48,000 based on criteria, cost and benefit and inventory results completed.
+4. NIP formulation, endorsement and submission ΤΑ Government endorsement and submission of updated NIP to the SC Conference of Parties 4.1.Updated and reviewed NIP drafted; 4.2.NIP endorsed by the Government and submitted to the SC Conference of Parties 21,300 26,000 5.
+Monitoring and evaluation ΤΑ Periodic Monitoring and terminal evaluation of project implementation 5.1.
+Periodicmonitoring reports5.2.
+Terminalevaluation report 10,000 10,000 Subtotal · 207,000 215,000 EA Management Co ost 2 18,000 20,000 Total EA Cost 225,000 235,000